Splatoon: Concerts

 In 2016, a concert tour known as "Squid Sisters Live" was held commemorating the sale of 1 million copies of Splatoon.
 The concerts have taken place at Niconico Tokaigi, Chokaigi and Niconico Cho Party in Japan, and the Japan Expo in Paris.
 Similarly, concert tours featuring Splatoon 2s Off the Hook was held months after the game's release since 2018.
 Recordings from the concerts have been made into albums.
-Deep Cut, introduced in Splatoon 3, performed live for the first time in Japan on 9 October 2022, one month following the game's release.
+Concerts of Splatoon 3's Deep Cut have also been held.